-Today’s blackberry peach pie provided me with a very important life lesson: make more homemade pie!
+Today’s Blackberry Peach Pie provided me with a very important life lesson: make more homemade pie!

-In fact, this blackberry peach pie might be the best dessert that’s come out of my kitchen all year!
+This summer pie might be the best dessert that has come out of my kitchen all year!
 I have a particular affinity towards peach pie, but any pie will do the trick.

 As is the case with most things in my life (particularly pastries), practice, discipline, and a basic understanding is key for great homemade pie.
 While you’re at it, re-read these tips for fool-proof pie dough.

 It is of the utmost importance that all of your ingredients, tools, and kitchen (if possible!) be as cold as possible before you start preparing homemade pie dough.
 Heat is your worst enemy.

 Cold butter, in particular, helps discourage gluten formation during mixing.
 It is essential that the butter stay chilled, in large and small pieces, in the final shaped pie as it hits the hot oven as this is what enables it to produce a flaky texture.

-Over the years, I’ve experimented and prepared pie dough in every method possible: by hand using a pastry cutter, the food processor, and most recently, a stand mixer and paddle attachment.
+Over the years I’ve experimented and prepared pie dough in every method possible: by hand using a pastry cutter, the food processor, and most recently, a stand mixer and paddle attachment.

-The filling for this blackberry peach pie is a combination of ripe, peeled yellow (or white) peaches, fresh blackberries, lemon juice, brown sugar, granulated sugar, a touch of cinnamon and nutmeg, and cornstarch.
+The filling for this blackberry peach pie is a combination of ripe peeled yellow (or white) peaches, fresh blackberries, lemon juice, brown sugar, granulated sugar, a touch of cinnamon and nutmeg, and cornstarch.